What exactly is happening on 3/27/2019?

 If you use an integration (ex., Stripe) will submission data be lost through that separate service (ex., Stripe) after 90 days?

 No, we do not have the ability to access or delete data sent to third-party systems, therefore, any data sent to your payment processors will not be affected by these changes.
+However, your payment processor may have their own rules about how long credit card data can be stored in their system.

 Will all data be deleted after 90-days or after 3/27/2019 or just the credit card information?